karthikkm241005-beep/software-engineering-job-tracker/README.md

-# Software Engineering Job Tracker
+# Simple Interest Calculator

-This project is a simple Python application that helps track job applications for software engineering roles.
+This project is a simple web-based calculator that computes simple interest.

-## Features
-- Add new job applications
-- View all applications
-- Update application status
-- Save data locally

 ## Technologies Used
+- HTML
+- CSS
-- Python 3
+- JavaScript

-- JSON for data storage
+## Formula Used
+Simple Interest = (P × R × T) / 100

-## How to Run
+## Description
-1. Install Python
-2. Run the program:
-   python app.py
+This project allows users to enter principal, rate, and time to calculate the simple interest easily.